Super supporter stories

 Matt, Clayton, George, Eavie and Erin getting ready for the Cheltenham Half

-Richard Stuttard walked an amazing 40 miles along the Leeds & Liverpool Canal to help raise vital funds for Sue Ryder Manorlands Hospice in Keighley, where his father, David, was cared for in his last days.
+Richard Stuttard walked an amazing 40 miles along the Leeds & Liverpool Canal to help raise vital funds for Sue Ryder after his father, David, was cared for in his last days at Sue Ryder Manorlands Hospice in Keighley.

 Richard said: “The care provided by the whole team at Sue Ryder Manorlands Hospice during the five weeks my dad was there was absolutely amazing.
 This was not just medical and practical care, but incredible emotional care shown to both my dad and to me during an unbelievably sad time.”